mihanizm56/fetch-api/README.md

 - errorText (string) - the main error message from the backend
 - data (object) - the main data from the backend
 - additionalErrors (object) - the additional multiple errors from the backend

-#### JSONRPCRequest input options:

-- the same as RestRequest input options
-- id (string | number) - the request id

-#### JSONRPCRequest output options:

-- jsonrpc (string) - version of json-rpc
-- result (object | array) - the main data from the backend
-- error (object) - (non required, exists only if there is an error) the error object with message and code from the backend
-- id (string | number) - the request id

 ## Examples of usage